The Conversational Spotlight Technique: Win People Over Without Saying a Word

 There is no better way for someone to feel comfortable with you, than to listen to them, and give them your undivided attention.
 Be there with them completely and remember that it’s not about you, it’s about them.

+You must remain engaged in the conversation.
+Acknowledge and process everything the other person says.
+Don’t tune out and have their words fall on deaf ears.
 Respond to their comments, questions, and remarks.
 Offer advice if necessary.
 Relate your own stories and life experiences, but don’t take the spotlight.

 Start practicing active listening with every opportunity you get, then watch how easy it is to build people’s trust and comfort with you.